adriannovegil/java-playground/README.md

-# Algorithms in Java
+# Java Playground

-WIP
+This project is a collection of small tutorials - each covering a single and well defined area of development in the Java ecosystem.

 ## Contributing